Bucaramanga, Colombia

 What do expats find most challenging?

 "Expats in Bucaramanga often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and it can be difficult to communicate without a basic understanding of Spanish.
 Additionally, the pace of life can be slower than what many expats are used to, which can lead to frustration when trying to get things done.
 The local cuisine, while delicious, can also be a challenge for those who are not accustomed to it, as it is often heavy in meat and fried foods.
 Some expats also find it difficult to adjust to the local customs and social norms, such as the importance of family and the expectation to participate in social events.
-Lastly, navigating the local bureaucracy can be a challenge, as it often involves a lot of paperwork and can be quite time-consuming," remarked one expat who made the move to Bucaramanga.
+Lastly, navigating the local bureaucracy can be a challenge, as it often involves a lot of paperwork and can be quite time-consuming," wrote one member in Bucaramanga.

 Is there a lot of crime in Bucaramanga?